Blogging is a rapidly growing profession in India, particularly among millennials who value flexibility and financial freedom in their career choices.

 Average blogger income in India

-A regular blogger’s salary in India can be somewhere between $100 to $10,000, and celebrity bloggers earn between $20,000 to $60,000 in monthly income.
+A regular blogger’s salary in India can be between $100 to $9,000, and celebrity bloggers earn between $20,000 to $60,000 in monthly income.
 These figures are heavily determined by how much authority you command as a blogger in India and how much traffic your blog generates monthly.

-Some average bloggers earn somewhere between $500 to $1000, with only a handful earning between $5000 to $10,000.
-A blogger in India must continue reinventing themselves and improving their content to secure sufficient traffic that translates to money.
-Suppose you are not generating enough income as a blogger in India.
-In that case, it may seem like a colossal waste of time and resources.
+Some average bloggers earn between $100 and $500, with only a handful earning between $2000 and $10,000.
+Bloggers in India must continue reinventing themselves and improving their content to secure sufficient traffic that translates to money.

-5 ways bloggers in India can generate income from blogging
+5 ways bloggers in India can Make Money Blogging

 - Showing of display ads